Five towns, one community

 - participate in local civic or citizens advisory group meetings

-- ask those groups if you can make a presentation to members
+- ask groups if you can make a presentation to members

 - post and share information on social media